Liberty Alliance: Identity federation

 In July 2002, the alliance announced Liberty Identity Federation (ID-FF) 1.0.

 At that time, several member companies announced upcoming availability of Liberty-enabled products.

-Liberty Federation allowed consumers and users of Internet-based services and e-commerce applications to authenticate and sign-on to a network or domain once from any device and then visit or take part in services from multiple Web sites.
+Liberty Federation allowed consumers and users of Internet-based services and e-commerce applications to authenticate and sign-on to a network or domain once from any device and then visit or take part in services from multiple Websites.
 This federated approach did not require the user to re-authenticate and can support privacy controls established by the user.

 The Liberty Alliance subsequently released two more versions of the Identity Federation Framework, and then in November 2003, Liberty contributed its final version of the specification, ID-FF 1.2, to OASIS.
 This contribution formed the basis for SAML 2.0.
 By 2007, industry analyst firm Gartner claimed that SAML had gained wide acceptance in the community.

 Identity web services

-Liberty Alliance releasing the Liberty Identity Web Services Framework (ID-WSF) in April 2004 for deploying and managing identity-based web services.
-Applications included geo-location, contact book, calendar, mobile messaging and People Service, for managing social applications such as bookmarks, blogs, calendars, photo sharing and instant messaging in a secure and privacy-respecting federated social network.
+Liberty Alliance, releasing the Liberty Identity Web Services Framework (ID-WSF) in April 2004 for deploying and managing identity-based web services.
+Applications included geolocation, contact book, calendar, mobile messaging and People Service, for managing social applications such as bookmarks, blogs, calendars, photo sharing and instant messaging in a secure and privacy-respecting federated social network.

 In a 2008 marketing report recommended considering it for federation.